 She is eight and Callie is eighteen months and she trains the dog before school, using black pudding.
 Callie has endless attention.
 They spend an hour in the field behind the house sitting and standing, sitting and standing.
 The rain drizzling and the light licking at them.
 It is a fine art.
 She imagines taking Callie to agility trials and winning, to a movie audition and winning.
 Training Callie makes her feel good, makes her think, I am good.
 Callie trails her to school like a guard dog, sleeps at the foot of her bed.
 At night she dreams of Callie growing wings and flying her across the night sky, the rivers winding below like thread.

 She wants coffee.
-She can smell it – vaguely – beneath the usual dog show smell of hairspray and dog, and deserves it with sugar for winning.
+She can smell it – vaguely – beneath the usual dog-show smell of dog and hairspray, and deserves it with sugar for winning.

 You were in the shot then.

 Sorry.
 My dog pulled me.

 Are you talking about me or my dog?

 The woman turns away, flicks her fringe out of her eyes ready for another take.
 The man behind the camera waves his hand and the woman starts talking with a wide smile.

 She realises she is still in shot and slowly edges out of it, then turns and carries on walking.
 She walks by a stand selling swaddling mats for dogs, another selling tiny hair-straighteners.
 The man on the stand spots Marie first, her waddling mass of wild hair, and tries to catch her eye.

 It is winter and Callie trails her to school like a pale shadow.
 She loses sight of her, sometimes, until her docked tail appears above a series of low shrubs, or she bounds out of the trees.
 The snow muffles the sound of her calls and so she devises a series of hand movements for when Callie is in her line of vision, a flick of her wrist for Stay, or waving her hand in a shooing motion for Go.